-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need
+The updated Zenbook UX330UA is better in every way -- except one

 Solid keyboard, mediocre touchpad

-The thin profile luckily doesn’t compromise typing on the UX330UA, which offers a respectable 1.5 millimeters of key travel and a nearly full-sized keyboard layout.
+The thin profile luckily doesn’t compromise typing on the UX330UA, which offers a respectable 1.5 millimeters of key travel, and a nearly full-sized keyboard layout.
 This is where the large footprint pays off.
 There’s plenty of space to rest your palms, and almost all the keys are properly sized.
 Only the arrow keys are tucked away – but how often are those used, really?

 Keyboard backlighting is standard, and serves up three levels of brightness.
 All three are dim enough to be usable in a dark environment without becoming a distraction.
-Not all keys are evenly backlit, which cheapens the look, and a fair amount of light leaks from the bottom of each key.
+Not all keys are evenly backlit, which cheapens the look, and a fair amount of light leaks around each key.

 Below the keys is a normally sized touchpad, about three inches tall by four inches wide.
-It offers full support of Windows 10 Precision Touchpad gestures, which work well.
+It offers full support for Windows 10 Precision Touchpad gestures, which work well.
 Yet the touchpad never felt great to our hands, largely because of its super-slick surface.
 The lack of friction provided less tactile feedback than we’d like, making it easy to overshoot gestures.
+We turned down the touchpad sensitivity and cursor speed down, which helped a bit in comfortably moving the cursor around.

+With touch-to-click turned on, we found the system often confused single clicks with click-and-drag actions.

+The click of the touchpad is a little mushy for our taste.
+With touch-to-click turned on, we found the system often confused single clicks with click-and-drag actions.
+Lastly, it should be mentioned that the keyboard does have some flex in it.
+It’s not terrible, but even in normal typing, you’ll notice the movement of the keyboard beneath the weight of your keystrokes.

 A fingerprint reader is integrated into the touchpad, which is impressive, given the price.
 The square it occupies unfortunately isn’t responsive to touch input, so it knocks a small but awkward chunk out of the usable surface.
-The fingerprint reader hooks seamlessly into Windows Hello and generally accepts input well, though on a few occasions it did fail, forcing us to type in a password anyway.
+The fingerprint reader hooks seamlessly into Windows Hello, and generally accepts input well, though on a few occasions it did fail, forcing us to type in a password anyway.

+Overall, the touchpad isn’t horrible, especially compared to some other Windows 10 laptops in this price range.
+However, coming from something like a MacBook or the Dell XPS 13, it’s one of the most noticeable weaknesses of the laptop.

 A display that’s always beautiful